auramo/emacs-osx-finnish-keyboard-fix/README.md

     (setq mac-right-option-modifier nil)

 Not sure what the first line is doing, second and third are self-explanatory and the last line makes your right alt to behave as a normal alt in case your fancy new meta/alt key fails to produce characters in some corner cases.

+The file emulate-mac-keyboard-mode.el is borrowed into this repository from the Aquamacs repository (https://github.com/davidswelt/aquamacs-emacs).